KusionStack/kusionstack.io/docs/user_docs/getting-started/kcl.md

 The attribute `ip` of `ServerConfig` is a string type, and no default value is given.
 We must manually add the value of the `ip` attribute when generating the `ServerConfig` type attribute, otherwise the KCL will report a missing required attribute error.
 The `role` attribute is a `"frontend" | "backend"` enumerated string type.

-In addition, `schema` can also combine `check`, `mixin`, optional attributes, inheritance and extension modules to achieve more complex configuration and policy data abstraction, details can be found at [here](../../reference/lang/lang/tour.md).
+In addition, `schema` can also combine `check`, `mixin`, optional attributes, inheritance and extension modules to achieve more complex configuration and policy data abstraction, full language details can be found at [here](https://kcl-lang.io/docs/reference/lang/tour).

 ## More Documents